 Looking at it in totality, it’s upon you as a cat owner to choose whether giving Parsley to your furry babies is a good idea.

 If your cat enjoys Parsley, it might not hurt your little green farm to stop growing them.
 You can also opt to stock up with dried Parsley to season your dishes if you don’t like seeing your cat consuming it.

 Otherwise, keep the fresh Parsley away from your cat’s reach.

 To be safer, you might as well want to include other plants in your gardens like catnip, spider plant, or cat grass.
 These plants are usually available in pet stores.

 It is known in the cat community that felines are more attracted to these types of greens.

-When other options are present, your cats may eventually forget about parsley, or if not, it’s inevitable that there will be a decline in the cat-parsley situation.
+When other options are present, your cats may eventually forget about Parsley.

-Going back to the question, can cats eat parsley – the answer is simple; yes, cats can eat parsley, but it is advisable NOT to pair the two.
+Going back to the question, can cats eat Parsley?
+The answer is simple; cats can eat Parsley, but it is advisable NOT to overfeed cats with Parsley.

 Purrfect n’ Pawesome is the brainchild of Amanda, who has been into researching and writing about pets to help other pet parents in nurturing their adorable pets.
 Currently, she runs Purrfect n’ Pawesome along with her team of experienced and dedicated pet experts.
 Along with being an awesome writer and entrepreneur, Amanda is a cat mom to two innocently spoiled cats, Balanca and Scruffy.